lacker/coinkit/README.md

 terminals.

 ```
+# First install dependencies
 cd ~/go/src/coinkit
+go get ./...

+# If you would like to run the unit tests
+go test ./...

 # And then run one of these commands, to run server 0, 1, 2, or 3
 go run *.go 0